BSE: 520155 | NSE: ABGHEAVY | ISIN: INE580C01019

 Pursuant to the requirements under Section 217(2AA) of Companies Act, 1956, withrespect to Directors Responsibility Statement, it is hereby confirmed that:

-ii) the Directors have selected such accounting policies and applied them consistentlyand made judgments and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 31, 2013 and of the loss ofthe company for the year ended on that date;
+ii) the Directors have selected such accounting policies and applied them consistentlyand made judgements and estimates that are reasonable and prudent so as to give a true andfair view of the state of affairs of the Company as at March 31, 2014 and of the loss ofthe Company for the year ended on that date;

-iv) the Directors have prepared the accounts for the year ended March 31, 2013 on agoing concern basis.
+iv) the Directors have prepared the accounts for the year ended on March 31, 2014 on agoing concern basis.

 Auditors and Auditors Report